This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Who should not get the meningococcal vaccine or should wait to get it?

-- Your child should not get the vaccine if he has had an allergic reaction to the vaccine or any component of the vaccine, such as thimerosal (mercury).
+- Your child should not get the vaccine if he or she has had an allergic reaction to the vaccine or any component of the vaccine, such as thimerosal (mercury).
+Tell your child's healthcare provider if your child has any severe allergies, including a latex allergy.

 What are the risks of the meningococcal vaccine?

 The most common problems are redness, warmth, swelling, or pain where the shot was given.
-This may last for 1 to 2 days.
-Your child may not feel well, or he may get a headache or mild fever.
-Your child may have an allergic reaction to the vaccine.
+Your child may feel tried, or he or she may get a headache, mild fever, or chills.
+Your child may also have muscle or joint pain, or nausea or diarrhea.
+These symptoms may last up to 7 days.
+Rarely, your child may develop severe shoulder pain that lasts longer than 2 days.
+Also rarely, your child may have an allergic reaction to the vaccine.
 This can be life-threatening.

 - Your child's mouth and throat are swollen.